Working in Canada: what is meant by levels A, B, C, D and 0?

 Identify your occupation

 Take the time to research and read the description of the occupations which may match yours.
-At the bottom of each occupation, you will find a list of similar (but still very different) occupations, the “exceptions”, where you can find your exact job title.
+At the bottom of each occupation, you will find a list of similar (but still very different) occupations and the “exceptions,” where you can find your exact job title.
 You can always ask your employer for more details.

 Identify the skill level

-Once you have found your job title, you will see that each occupation is classified by a 4-digit code (the NOC code).
-The first two numbers of the NOC code allow you to determine the area of activity and whether it is skill level A, B, C or D.
+Once you have found your job title, you will see that each occupation is classified by a five-digit code (the NOC code).
+The first two numbers of the NOC code allow you to determine the area of activity and which TEER category it is classed as.

 • The first number represents the area of activity (the 6 corresponds to the sales and services sector).